arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 #### PLC Program

-The Arduino sketch is ready, and it needs a PLC program that will control the onboard features of the Opta™ and data readings.
+The Arduino sketch is ready, and it needs a PLC program that will control the onboard features of Opta™ and data readings.

 The PLC program will do the following processes:

-- Run a linear counter and store to `cnt`, and pass the data to `out_counter` (Shared variable)
+- Run a linear counter and store to `cnt`, and pass the data to `out_counter` (Shared variables)
 - Reset counter value when it reaches 2500 in its value
-- Update the Green LED state of the Opta™ based on `in_cloudButton` (Shared variable)
+- Update the user programmable LED state of Opta™ based on `in_cloudButton` (Shared variables)
-- Update analog reading on the port number one defined to `analog01` and passing it to `out_analog01` (Shared variable)
+- Update analog reading on the port number one defined to `analog01` and passing it to `out_analog01` (Shared variables)

 The following code delivers the previous tasks: